jasonjb82/jasonjb82.github.io/about.md

 using R, mainly to develop visualizations using open and publicly available datasets.

 <p>I am currently helping the organization I am part off to better manage, analyse and visualize data that
-will hopefully lead to reducing deforestation and improving sustainable practises in businesses.
+will hopefully lead to improved sustainable practises in businesses.
 I also volunteer with a local conservation NGO with my GIS and mapping skills to help lobby for the protection of forests and wildlife habitats that are increasingly becoming vulnerable due to infrastructure development and cash crop expansion.</p>

 <h2>Skills</h2>